xaviermarshall/budgeting-tool/README.md

-# Simple Python Budgeting Tool
+# Simple Python/JavaScript Budgeting Tool

 This is just a simple tool to budget your income based on 3 factors: